 The only time you should ever drink your own urine

-Although the Biblical verse Proverbs 5:15 encourages people to “Drink waters out of thine own cistern, and running waters out of thine own well,” emergency room physician Dr. Travis Stork says, “[Earthquakes or being lost at sea are] the one time where I could recommend drinking your urine.”
+Although the Biblical verse Proverbs 5:15 encourages people to “Drink waters out of thine own cistern, and running waters out of thine own well,” emergency room physician Dr. Travis Stork says, “[Earthquakes or being lost at sea is the one time where I could recommend drinking your urine.”

-“Since it’s 95% water, if you are absolutely stranded in the middle of nowhere, and all you have is urine, it’s better to drink urine than die,” he says,
+“Since it’s 95% water if you are absolutely stranded in the middle of nowhere, and all you have is urine, it’s better to drink urine than die,” he says,

 And yet, if you type the words “urine therapy” into Google, you’ll get 38 million results.
 Type it into YouTube, you’ll get 103,000 videos about urotherapy’s “healing effects.”
 Could there be curative aspects to urine that Dr. Stork doesn’t know about?

 Does it have any healing elements that make it worth drinking?